zipplet/pitools/ds3231_setup/README.md

 ## Tips

-Now that you have a real RTC, once you have confirmed it is working (you have set the initial time using **sudo rtc-fixclock** and rebooted) you should edit **/etc/ntp.conf** and replace the list of NTP servers with ones closer to your location, and remove **iburst** as you now have a real hardware clock.
-For example, for me:
+Now that you have a real RTC, once you have confirmed it is working (you have set the initial time using **sudo rtc-fixclock** and rebooted) you should edit **/etc/ntp.conf** and replace the list of NTP servers with ones closer to your location.
+For example:

 **Before:**
 ```